 A lack of effective traceability led to contaminated medication being used, resulting in patient infection with HIV and/or hepatitis leading to over 100 deaths.
-Following this event, the NCHCD implemented a multi-location Electronic Patient Record system, a medication delivery traceability system, a medication scanning app and a number of GS1 standards to uniquely identify patients, medication and locations.
+Following this event, the NCHCD implemented a multi-location Electronic Patient Record system, a medication delivery traceability system, a medication scanning app and a number of GS1 barcodes to uniquely identify patients, medication and locations.

-The NCHCD redefined its approach to the national distribution of haemophilia medication with the help of GS1 standards and a medication scanning app for patients.
+The NCHCD redefined its approach to the national distribution of haemophilia medication with the help of GS1 barcodes and a medication scanning app for patients.
 Not only did they empower and protect patients, but they also drove cost savings across the country.

 - Over €5 million worth of medication stock removed from the supply chain1